Jacques de Molay: Travel to France

 In 1305, the newly elected Pope Clement V asked the leaders of the military orders for their opinions concerning a new crusade and the merging of their orders.
 Molay was asked to write memoranda on each of the issues, which he did during the summer of 1306.
 Molay was opposed to the merger, believing instead that having separate military orders was a stronger position, as the missions of each order were somewhat different.
-He was also of the belief that if there were to be a new crusade, it needed to be a large one, as the smaller attempts were not effective.
+He was also of the belief that if there were to be a new crusade, it needed to be a large one because the smaller attempts were not effective.

-On 6 June, the leaders of both the Templars and the Hospitallers were officially asked to come to the Papal offices in Poitiers to discuss these matters, with the date of the meeting scheduled as All Saints Day in 1306, though it later had to be postponed due to the Pope's illness with gastro-enteritis.
-Molay left Cyprus on 15 October, arriving in France in late 1306 or early 1307; however, the meeting was again delayed until late May due to the Pope's illness.
+On 6 June 1306, the leaders of both the Templars and the Hospitallers were officially asked to come to the Papal offices in Poitiers to discuss these matters, with the date of the meeting scheduled as All Saints Day (1 November) in 1306, though it later had to be postponed due to the Pope's illness with gastro-enteritis.
+Molay left Cyprus on 15 October 1306, arriving in France in late 1306 or early 1307; however, the meeting was again delayed until late May due to the Pope's illness.

 King Philip IV of France, deeply in debt to the Templars, was in favor of merging the Orders under his own command, thereby making himself Rex Bellator, or War King.
 Molay, however, rejected the idea.
 Philip was already at odds with the papacy, trying to tax the clergy, and had been attempting to assert his own authority as higher than that of the Pope.
 For this, one of Clement's predecessors, Pope Boniface VIII, had attempted to have Philip excommunicated, but Philip then had Boniface abducted and charged with heresy.
 The elderly Boniface was rescued, but then died of shock shortly thereafter.
 His successor Pope Benedict XI did not last long, dying in less than a year, possibly poisoned via Philip's councillor Guillaume de Nogaret.
 It took a year to choose the next Pope, the Frenchman Clement V, who was also under strong pressure to bend to Philip's will.
 Clement moved the Papacy from Italy to Poitiers, France, where Philip continued to assert more dominance over the Papacy and the Templars.

-The Grand Master of the Hospitallers, Fulk de Villaret, was also delayed in his travel to France, as he was engaged with a battle at Rhodes.
+The Grand Master of the Hospitallers, Fulk de Villaret, was also delayed in his travel to France because he was engaged with a battle at Rhodes.
 He did not arrive until late summer, so while waiting for his arrival, Molay met the Pope to discuss other matters, one of which was the charges by one or more ousted Templars who had made accusations of impropriety in the Templars' initiation ceremony.
 Molay had already spoken with the king in Paris on 24 June 1307 about the accusations against his order and was partially reassured.
-Returning to Poitiers, Molay asked the Pope to set up an inquiry to quickly clear the Order of the rumours and accusations surrounding it, and the Pope convened an inquiry on 24 August.
+Returning to Poitiers, Molay asked the Pope to set up an inquiry to quickly clear the Order of the rumours and accusations surrounding it, and the Pope convened an inquiry on 24 August 1307.